prototypefund/open-theater-api/README.md

 ## Agents of API processes

 #### Client
 A client.
 Usually an application running on one single user's device (mobile phone, laptop etc.).
+Usually contains of at least 2 User Interfaces: The Provisioning UI and the Trigger UI.

 #### Repository Server
 A server hosting an overview over several projects that MAY recide on different servers (provisioning servers and/or trigger servers).